DC-DiT: Adaptive Compute and Elastic Inference for Visual Generation via Dynamic Chunking: Method

 High-confidence boundaries retain their original features, while low-confidence boundaries are smoothed toward their spatial neighbors.
-This mirrors the role of H-Net's EMA decay and generalizes naturally to 2D by replacing the sequential carry-forward with a distance-weighted spatial blend.
+This confidence-weighted blend makes uncertain representatives less sensitive to a single hard routing decision: they borrow context from nearby retained tokens, whereas confident representatives are passed through with little change.

 The \textbf{plug-back} map then reconstructs the full \(L\)-token grid by assigning each original grid position the representation of its spatially nearest boundary (Euclidean distance on the 2D grid).
+Thus, each dropped token receives the smoothed representation of its closest retained representative, while retained tokens plug back their own smoothed features at their original grid locations.